Fsvasconcelos00/array_manipulation_in_c/README.md

-# array_manipulation_in_c
-Array manipulation stuff done in C language
+# Array manipulation stuff done in C language

 ## How to build
 - cd Build